 Grandia: Parallel Trippers is a Game Boy Color RPG from 2000 and a spin-off of the original Grandia.
 It’s an alternate world story in which Japanese students Yuuhi, Mizuki and Shirou are teleported into the world of Grandia—although not quite the Grandia of the first game.
+More like a fan service version of that world.

 An energetic boy from Japan.
 Basically what you’d get if you reduced the Grandia protagonist archetype to his simplest form.
 A well-rounded character in battle.